sunny2601/spree_myriad_options/README.md

 Spree Myriad Options
 ==================

+UPDATE: Changed dependencies and commented out attr_accessible in preparation for Rails 4.

 This extension makes a few changes to the Spree data model and controller logic, to let you create Products with many Option Types/Values, but not have to maintain sets of Variants for each combination.